Power Through Education Fall Series

 Cutting Edge Social Media Strategy with Cheryl Contee and Rachel Campbell; Register here for a recording.

 Winning Strategies with Time Management with former Georgia State Representative Deborah Gonzalez; Register here for a recording.

 Reproductive Rights Strategy in Crisis with Georgia Senator Nikema Williams and Heather Barmore, Advisor, VoteRunLead: Register here for a recording.

-Shaping Policy with Philadelphia Councilmember Helen Gym and Lauren Popper Ellis - September 18th at 2:30pm EST; Register here.
+Shaping Policy with Philadelphia Councilmember Helen Gym and Lauren Popper Ellis - Register here for a recording.

 CUTTING EDGE Social Media STRATEGY with Cheryl Contee and rachel campbell, Tuesday July 16 at 1pm EST